mukkelmaus/Flox/docs/websocket_integration.md

 OneTask provides real-time updates through WebSocket connections for task management and notifications.
 This enables instant UI updates when tasks are created, updated, or completed, as well as delivering system notifications to users.

+### Key Features

+1. **Personal Notifications** - Receive personal notifications for tasks you own
+2. **Workspace Broadcasts** - Real-time updates for all workspace members when tasks are created, updated, completed, or deleted
+3. **Focus Session Collaboration** - Real-time updates for collaborative focus sessions

 ## Available WebSocket Endpoints

 The following WebSocket endpoints are available for real-time features: